-This is a population-based indicator of an outcome of nutrition-sensitive agriculture interventions that measures the percent of children 6-23 months of age in USG-assisted areas (e.g. the Feed the Future Zone of Influence) who consumed in the previous day one or more nutrient-rich commodities or products made from nutrient-rich commodities being promoted by USG-funded value chain activities.
-This indicator complements the Feed the Future infant and young child feeding indicator (HL.9.1-a Prevalence of children 6-23 months receiving a minimum acceptable diet (MAD)), specifically the minimum dietary diversity component of MAD.
+This is a population-based indicator of an outcome of nutrition-sensitive agriculture interventions that measures the percent of children 6-23 months of age in U.S. Government-assisted areas (e.g. the Feed the Future Zone of Influence) who consumed in the previous day one or more nutrient-rich commodities or products made from nutrient-rich commodities being promoted by U.S. Government-funded value chain activities.
+This indicator complements the Feed the Future infant and young child feeding indicator (HL.9.1-a Prevalence of children 6-23 months receiving a minimum acceptable diet (MAD), specifically the minimum dietary diversity component of MAD.

 Commodities included in this indicator must meet three criteria.
-First, increased production of the commodity must be being promoted through a USG-funded value chain activity.
+First, increased production of the commodity must be being promoted through a U.S. Government-funded value chain activity.
 These value chain activities may also include social and behavior change components, but commodities being promoted solely through social and behavior change interventions should not be counted under this indicator.
 Second, the value chain commodity must have been selected for nutrition objectives, in addition to any poverty-reduction or economic-growth related objectives.
 Third, the commodity must be nutrient-rich.
 A commodity is defined as nutrient-rich if it meets any of the following criteria:

-- 6. Is bio-fortified - 7.
-Is a legume, nut or seed - 8.
-Is an animal-sourced food, including dairy products (milk, yogurt, cheese), eggs, organ meat, flesh foods, and other miscellaneous small animal protein (e.g. grubs, insects) - 9.
-Is a dark yellow or orange-fleshed root or tuber
+- 1. Is bio-fortified - 2.
+Is a legume, nut or seed - 3.
+Is an animal-sourced food, including dairy products (milk, yogurt, cheese), eggs, organ meat, flesh foods, and other miscellaneous small animal protein (e.g. grubs, insects) - 4.
+Is a dark yellow or orange-fleshed root or tuber - 5.
+Is a fruit or vegetable that meets the threshold for being a "high source" of one or more micronutrients on a per 100 gram basis.

-10. Is a fruit or vegetable that meets the threshold for being a "high source" of one or more micronutrients on a per 100 gram basis.
-A useful of list of commodities under criteria 2 through 5 may be found in the WHO document: Indicators for assessing infant and young child feeding practices, Part 2, Measurement 12.
-The micronutrients considered under criterion 5 are the "problem" nutrients for women of reproductive age13 and children under two14.
-These micronutrients are vitamin A, thiamin, riboflavin, niacin, vitamin B-6, folate, vitamin C, calcium, iron, and zinc15; or any other micronutrient for which a documented deficiency exists within the target population.
+A useful of list of commodities under criteria 2 through 5 may be found in the WHO document: Indicators for assessing infant and young child feeding practices, Part 2, Measurement.12 The micronutrients considered under criterion 5 are the "problem" nutrients for women of reproductive age13 and children under 2.14 These micronutrients are vitamin A, thiamin, riboflavin, niacin, vitamin B-6, folate, vitamin C, calcium, iron and zinc,15 or any other micronutrient for which a documented deficiency exists within the target population.

 The Codex Almentarias Guidelines provide thresholds for considering a food as a "source" or a "high source" of different nutrients, based on the percent of the Nutrient Reference Value (NRV) provided by the food.
-A food must provide 15% of NRV per 100 grams to be considered a "source" of the nutrient.
-A food must provide double the "source" threshold, i.e. 30% of NRV per 100 grams, to be considered a "high source" of the nutrient.
+A food must provide 15 percent of NRV per 100 grams to be considered a "source" of the nutrient.
+A food must provide double the "source" threshold, i.e. 30 percent of NRV per 100 grams, to be considered a "high source" of the nutrient.

 Based on the defined thresholds, current Feed the Future-promoted value chain horticultural commodities that meet criterion 5 include cabbage, mangos, okra, passion-fruit, pineapple and sweet green pepper.
 Currently promoted horticultural value chain commodities that do not meet criterion 5 include banana, cucumber, eggplant, green beans, onion, shallot, and tomato.
 If you are working with a horticultural value chain commodity not listed here that you believe meets the three criteria outlined above but are unsure it meets the defined thresholds, please review the information in Appendix 3.
 "Questions and answers on the new nutrition-sensitive agriculture indicators" to determine if the fruit or vegetable meets the threshold.
-Appendix 3 provides information on thresholds for specific micronutrients and where to find nutrient composition information for value chain commodities.
-Also, please contact your BFS M&E Point of Contact if you need assistance in determining if a value chain commodity meets the criteria for inclusion in this indicator.
+Appendix 3 provides information on thresholds for specific micronutrients and where to find nutrient composition information for value chain